 This guide explains how to configure Cilium to enable services to be reached from the host namespace in addition to pod namespaces.

 Host-reachable services for TCP and UDP requires a v4.19.57, v5.1.16, v5.2.0 or more recent Linux kernel.
 Note that v5.0.y kernels do not have the fix required to run host-reachable services with UDP since at this point in time the v5.0.y stable kernel is end-of-life (EOL) and not maintained anymore.
 For only enabling TCP-based host-reachable services a v4.17.0 or newer kernel is required.
+The most optimal kernel with the full feature set is v5.8.

-Setup helm repository:
+Setup Helm repository:

 helm repo add cilium https://helm.cilium.io/